-1.1 Compilation and harmonisation harmonization of national inventories reported to the UNFCCC
+1.1 Compilation and harmonisation of national inventories reported to the UNFCCC

 All UNFCCC Parties "shall" periodically update and submit their national GHG inventories of emissions by sources and removals by sinks to the Convention parties.
 Annex I countries have submitted their national inventory reports (NIRs) and common reporting format (CRF) tables every year with a complete time series starting in 1990.
 Non-Annex I Parties have been required to submit their national communications (NC) roughly every four years after entering the Convention, and submit Biennial Update Reports (BUR), every two years since 2014.
-Currently, there are in total nearly 400 submissions of NC and over 100 submissions of BUR.
-The non Annex I reports are in PDF format only, while Annex I countries reports are provided as Excel files under a Common Reporting Format (CRF) (Fig 1).
+Currently, there are in total nearly 400 submissions of NC and over 100 submissions of BUR (Fig 1).

-Figure 1:- Structure of national inventory submissions from Annex I and non-Annex I countries.
+Figure 1: Structure of national inventory submissions from Annex I and non-Annex I countries.

 We collected the greenhouse gas emission data from the national inventories submitted to UNFCCC.
-For Annex I countries, data collection is straight-forward, as their reports are provided as Excel files under a Common Reporting Format (CRF), the common reporting format is computer readable.
+For Annex I countries, data collection is straight-forward, as their reports are provided as Excel files under a Common Reporting Format (CRF).
 For non-Annex I countries, the data were directly extracted from the original reports provided in Portable Document Format (PDF).
 Data from successive reports for the same country were extracted, except when they relate to the same years, in which case only the latest version is considered.
-While The Annex I countries are required to compile their inventory following IPCC 2006 guidelines and the subdivision between a classification into sectors established by UNFCCC decision (dec.
+While Annex I countries are required to compile their inventory following IPCC 2006 guidelines and the subdivision between sectors established by UNFCCC decision (dec.
 24/CP.19), non-Annex I countries are allowed to follow the older 1996 IPCC Guidelines, with different approaches and sectors.
-Consequently, the methods used and the The reported sectors may be definitions.
+Consequently, the methods used and the reported sectors may be different among NC and BUR reports.

-Figure 2: Numbers of years covered by NGHGInational inventories reports (NC+BUR) in each non-Annex I country; Emissions from Greenland are reported by Denmark.
+Figure 2: Numbers of years covered by NGHGI reports (NC+BUR) in each non-Annex I country; Emissions from Greenland are reported by Denmark.